MDAnalysis/hole2/INSTALL.md

 Application](http://www.holeprogram.org/doc/index.html#_example_application)
 in the official docs.

-If you used a custom FORTRAN compiler, specify it
+If you used a custom FORTRAN compiler, specify it again

     cd src
     make PREFIX=$HOME/hole2 FC=gfortran-mp-6 install